replit/blog/posts/codex.md

 ### Code explanation
 If you're on our [hacker plan,](https://replit.com/site/pricing) or you use [Teams for Education](https://replit.com/site/teams-for-education) for higher ed, you'll soon see Codex-powered features available to you.

-The first feature you'll see is called **Explain Code.** It lets you select any code in Javascript and Python files and ask Codex to explain it for you.
+The first feature you'll see is called **Explain Code.** It lets you select any code in JavaScript and Python files and ask Codex to explain it for you.
 Ever forked a project, or been looking through a library, and been unsure what the code you're looking at *actually does*?
 This is for you.

 Here's how it works.

 ![Explain Code feature](https://blog.repl.it/images/codex/codex.gif)

-1. Highlight some code (full blocks work best, like a whole function or )
+1. Highlight some code (full blocks work best, like a whole function or declaration)
 2. Click "Explain Code"
 3. See if the explanation is good!
 Because these features rely on an ML model, the results won't always be perfect.
 So we also ask if the explanations the model generates are good, which helps us understand where the model performs best.